 I was a bit gobsmacked but not at all surprised.
 Richard is a bit of dreamer and an adventurer and he is a father himself.
 He wanted to witness and be a part of these family reunions that were a decade overdue.
 He did not invite me for he knew that I could not make such a trip – as I would simply be physically incapable of it.
 Altitude sickness set in for me at a height of 4200 meters a year or so back on my way to see an old mountain monastery.
 The journey the children were to make was up and over then up again mountains that were 5500 meters high.

 I simply could not physically do it.

-By pure chance a friend of Jessie’s who was Taiwanese dude named Sylar was travelling in Nepal at that time.
+By pure chance, a friend of Jessie’s who was Taiwanese dude named Sylar was traveling in Nepal at that time.
 Jessie suggested we meet up and we did.
 When we told him the story about Snowland and the Going Home program he said he wanted to come too.

 Richard and Sylar are back now and they have many funny and sad and emotional stories to tell.
 The many memory sticks and portable hard drives they took with them are full.
 Accompanying my words will be many photographs of the children and the journey and the reunions with their families.

 It is the story of the children that I am going to tell in a book I am now writing.
 Like the rivers during the snow melts in the Himalaya the words are flowing.

 It is the story of the Long Way Home

 Like the all the best apologies – it is true.